-- 1. Note the contents Vision Zero Strategy and Action Plan; and - 2.
-Approve the final Vision Zero Strategy and Action Plan and approve the formal adoption of a Vision Zero ambition for GM, where no one will suffer death or life changing injuries on our roads.
+- 1. Note the contents of the report. - 2.
+Endorse the final Vision Zero Strategy and Action Plan and the formal adoption of a Vision Zero ambition for GM, where no one will suffer death or life changing injuries on our roads.